 Why Signature Loans Continue Gaining Attention

-Signature loans continue gaining attention because many borrowers prefer:
+Signature loans continue gaining attention because many customers prefer:

 - fixed repayment organization